balena-io/debugging-masterclass/README.md

 ```

 Your device should be connected, bring up the Dashboard page for the device.
-It should be 'Online' and running the pushed application code.
+It should be 'Online' and running the pushed release code.

 We'll demonstrate an NTP failure by making some manual changes to the date: